SirTumtums/C10/README.md

 ## Installation

-"Npm i" will install all required dependencies (jest and inquirer) and "node index.js" will start the app.
+"Npm i" will install dependencies (jest and inquirer) and "node index.js" will start the app.

 ## Usage
 After installing the dependencies and entering 'node index.js', user will prompted with questions about employee roles and information.
 After answering prompts a new index.html with the webpage created.